kalamuna/kalaconfig/README.md

 **Note:** This module automatically uninstalls itself immediately after installation.
 But do not remove it!
 Composer dependencies are still needed.

 ## Usage
-1. Copy the `"chosen"` package definition from the `"repositories"` section of Kalaconfig's `composer.json` into your project's root `composer.json`, as Composer does not read repositories info from dependencies.
+1. Merge the following snippet into your project's `composer.json` file so that `drupal-library` and `component` dependencies install to the correct location:

+    ```
+    "extra": {
+        "installer-types": ["component"],
+        "installer-paths": {
+            "web/libraries/{$name}": [
+              "type:component",
+              "type:drupal-library"
+            ]
+        }
+    }
+    ```
+    where `web/libraries/` is the path to your libraries directory relative to your _project_ root.
+Take care not to wipe out any of the existing `extra` and `installer-paths` settings that may already exist in your `composer.json`.
-1. Add a composer dev-dependency on `"harvesthq/chosen": "^1.0"` to your main project.
+1. Run `composer require kalamuna/kalaconfig` on your main project.
 1. Run `composer install` on your main project.
 1. Turn on your local development environment (e.g., `vagrant up` to use the built-in DrupalVM)
 1. Install Drupal with core "standard" installation profile.